TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

 \subsection{Robustness against Sparsity and Noisy Data}

 Generating a full dataset is prohibitively expensive, especially if one wishes to adapt our method to higher-fidelity gyrokinetic simulations~\cite{Neiser23,Lestz25,Patel24}.
 Additionally, without a complete dataset, the filtering procedure described in Section~\ref{sec:dataset} becomes impractical.
 Thus, it is essential to evaluate training methods under sparse and noisy conditions.
-We simulate this scenario using the \MaPert~dataset, which is 1/9 the size of \MaMiPert.
+To evaluate robustness under data sparsity, we use the \MaPert~dataset alone (see Section~\ref{sec:dataset}), which contains approximately 330{,}000 samples, only 1/9 the size of the full \MaMiPert~dataset ($\sim$3 million samples).
 We compare the offline performance of \base~and \ours~with and without outlier filtering (see Section~\ref{sec:dataset} for details on MAD filtering).
 The results are shown in Figure~\ref{fig:compare_filtered}.